explodinglabs/iko/README.md

 create schema api;
 ```

+Here's what happened:

-Three scripts were created – to _deploy_, _revert_ and _verify_ the change.
-The
+1. Three scripts were created – to _deploy_, _revert_ and _verify_ the change.
-change was then added to `sqitch.plan`.
-Lastly, the deploy script was printed
+2. The change was then added to `sqitch.plan`.
-for you to review.
+3. Lastly, the deploy script was printed for you to review.

 > 📖 See the [full list of Iko commands](/COMMANDS.md).